Automated pool cleaner: Electric robot

 To move forward and backward and navigate walls and steps, electric robotic cleaners rely on three natural principles: traction and movement caused by the drive motor and tracks, buoyancy created by the large areas inside the machine that fills with air, and the force resulting from the high pressure of water being emitted from the top of the machine that pushes it against the floor and walls.
 Some electric robotic machines use brushes made out of polyvinyl alcohol (PVA), which has an adhesive quality that allows the unit to cling to the walls, steps, and floors.
 It is resistant to dirt and oil, which improves its lifespan over rubber or other synthetic materials.

 The combination of these three natural principles and an internal mercury switch that tells the microchip that the unit has gone from a horizontal to a vertical position allows it to change direction from ascending to descending the wall at pre-programmed intervals based on the average height of swimming pool walls.
 Some machines have delayed timers that cause the robot to remain at the waterline, where more dirt accumulates, to momentarily scrub.

 The major benefits of these machines are efficiency in time, energy, and cleaning ability and low-maintenance requirements and costs.
-The major disadvantage is purchase cost which can range from $1,000 to $1,500.
-The smart navigation system on the product makes it possible to cover the entire area with ease.
+The major disadvantage is purchase cost which can range from $500 to $1,500.
+The smart navigation system present on many robots makes it possible to cover the entire more easily.